Gimly/gimly.github.io/_posts/2015-11-12-vs-online-build-squirrel-windows.markdown

 The important points are the following:

-- All the files should be under a lib/net45 folder
+- All the files must be under a lib/net45 folder
-- There should be no dependency
+- There must be no dependency
 - The package ID should be the "App name" and should not contain spaces.
 - You have to have the `squirrel.dll` in the package.
 - There is a [set of conventions](https://github.com/Squirrel/Squirrel.Windows/blob/master/docs/naming-conventions.md) that defines the name of shortcuts, product version, icon, app folder, etc.